Full API

 :circuit

-: The circuit constraint is a global constraint used in constraint programming, often in routing problems.
-It ensures that the values of a list of variables form a circuit, i.e., a sequence where each value is the index of the next value in the sequence, and the sequence eventually loops back to the start.
+form a circuit, i.e., a sequence where each value is the index of the next value in the sequence, and the sequence eventually loops back to the start.
+Often used for routing problems.

 concept(:circuit, x; op, val)